Thursday, October 31, 2024

 Over the years, deleted scenes from A New Hope have surfaced for Star Wars aficianados to enjoy and some have even been modified and reintegrated into the movie, but the most consequential scenes featuring Biggs Darklighter have not.
 Perhaps the Biggs' clips remain on the cutting room floor due to pacing issues or even the pathos they bring towards the film's climax.
 Luckily, Star Wars fans can still enjoy these deleted scenes as they are included in the novelization, the radio drama, and the original Marvel comic book adaptation.

-Marvel Comic was working from an early version of A New Hope which included Biggs, Luke Skywalker's childhood friend from Tatooine.
+Marvel Comics was working from an early version of A New Hope which included Biggs, Luke Skywalker's childhood friend from Tatooine.
 In the 102 page adaptation, Biggs is seen or mentioned on 10 pages of the story.
 Biggs is first shown in Star Wars #1 on page 5 when Luke races to Anchorhead excited to tell his friends about the space battle he just witnessed.
 Biggs is visiting and we learn he has received his commission from the Academy and has signed aboard the frigate Rand Ecliptic.

 Just three pages later, Biggs and Luke are alone and Biggs confides that he has plans to jump ship and join the Rebellion instead of being drafted by the Empire.
 Luke explains his uncle needs him and he won't be attending the Academy this season and Biggs harshly tells him: "What good is all your uncle's work, if he ends up merely a tenant soon-- slaving away for the greater glory of the Empire?"
 As Biggs departs, Luke tells him he will "always be the best friend I've got."